alfons/PinyinSyllableSplitter/README.md

 A JavaScript class to split Hànyǔ Pīnyīn text into syllables, by Alfons Grabher.

-Licensed under the MIT License.
+PinyinSyllableSplitter.js licensed under the MIT License.

 # Usage and Output